 - The encouragement of fully clothed survival lessons is paramount as most children drown fully clothed and are in an uncontrolled environment.

-To ensure your pool fence meets to Queensland standards, a pool fence inspection is needed.
+To mitigate the risks of pool drownings and to ensure your pool fence meets to Queensland standards, a pool fence inspection is needed.
 Be Safe Pool Fence Inspections provides a superior pool fence inspection service to ensure you’re fence meets requirements.
 However, you can familiarise yourself with our pool fence safety checklist before your inspection.
 It must be noted, this is a guide only and does not cover all aspects and non-conformity issues your inspector will be assessing.

 The team at Be Safe Pool Fence Inspections have the experienced and knowledge to provide you with the right advice and service on your pool fence to guaranteed compliancy each and every time.
 Whether you require a pre-purchase pool fence inspection, compliance advice or a pool safety certificate to sell or lease your house.